 Dangers of Mold

-Mold will Damage Your Property
+Danger 1 - Mold will Damage Your Property

 If signs of mold in your home have become recognizable (whether by smell or sight), it is quite likely that the problem is already bigger than it seems.
-Mold is a result of unresolved moisture issues, such as a leaky roof, drippy plumbing, flooding, seepage through foundations, window condensation, or lack of ventilation in high-moisture areas.
+Typically, mold is a result of unresolved moisture issues, such as a leaky roof, drippy plumbing, flooding, seepage through foundations, window condensation, or lack of ventilation in high-moisture areas.

 For example, steamy kitchens and bathrooms tend to be highly susceptible to mold problems when proper ventilation has not been installed in the space.
 Wherever the moisture may be coming from, mold problems should definitely not be ignored.

 Unchecked mold is known to do what it does best – spread!
 It grows in moist spots in the walls and insulation of a structure.
 Mold damages the material that it lives on, slowly eating away at it.
 If left unresolved, what starts as a small mold problem could easily develop into something much more severe (not to mention much harder on the budget).
 In time, mold that goes un-remediated has the potential to cause serious structural damage to your residential or commercial property.